isystematics/SoarCast-Modules/developer_guide.md

 ## **run() function**

 ### Input Variables
 For the input variables in your run() function **be sure to set them as None**.
 They are set to 'None' so that these values can be pulled in either as positional arguments or as pillars.
-This ensures the module can be run both as a stand alone salt module and a Soarcast module.
+This ensures the module can be run both as a stand alone salt module and a SoarCast module.
 Here's an example:
 ```
 def run(github_repo_name=None):
 ```